Arlanthir/notes/CardMagic.md

 ### Routines with the Invisible Deck

-Idea: Join elements from Craig Petty's Across with the presentation of "Back to the Future" by Pit Hartling (Flicking Fingers DVD & Linking Ring Parade Oct.
-2019)
+Idea: Join elements from Craig Petty's Across with the presentation of ["Back to the Future" by Pit Hartling](https://www.youtube.com/watch?v=GfLpHBe3QV4).

 1. Announce you will invert time and do a trick in reverse.
 2. You choose a card from the deck and announce "this is your card!", but you reveal it to have no face.